One poem from each collection 1982 onwards

 Words on their wheels skid and screech as verses on the page veer,

-With me going to bed thankful today won’t be coming back again.
+with me going to bed thankful today won’t be coming back again.

 “There once was a chap who turned on the tap to brush his paper teeth with a quill pen”